DnCov/transparent-info/README.md

 1. add `:prerelease` postfix on commit message.
 2. then merge to `master` branch
+3. the rest things will automatic complete soon

 # prerelease

 1. add `:release` postfix on commit message.
 2. then merge to `master` branch.
+3. the rest things will automatic complete soon